Boston Celtics: Paul Pierce Approves Jayson Tatum Comparisons, Sees Kawhi Leonard In Jaylen Brown

 — CBS Local Sports (@CBSLocalSports) May 17, 2018

-If Jayson Tatum and Jaylen Brown will become the next Paul Pierce and Kawhi Leonard, then the future is really bright for the Celtics.
+If Jayson Tatum and Jaylen Brown become the next Paul Pierce and Kawhi Leonard, then the future is really bright for the Celtics.
 As of now, both young players are demonstrating what they can do for the team in the years to come.
-The Celtics are currently holding a 2-0 lead in their Eastern Conference Finals matchup against LeBron James and the Cleveland Cavaliers.
+The Celtics currently hold a 2-0 lead in their Eastern Conference Finals matchup against LeBron James and the Cleveland Cavaliers.

-According to Steve Bulpett of Boston Herald, Paul Pierce has strong belief that the outcome of Celtics-Cavs series will have a major effect on James’ decision in the upcoming free agency.
+According to Steve Bulpett of Boston Herald, Paul Pierce has strong belief that the outcome of Celtics-Cavs series will have a major effect on James’ decision in the upcoming free agency period.
 If they fail to beat the Celtics, there is a high possibility that the 33-year-old superstar will leave his hometown team like he did in the summer of 2010.
 Since Irving was traded to the Celtics, James is carrying the Cavs all by himself.

 With his goal to win more NBA championship titles, LeBron may no longer see Cleveland as an ideal place to stay.
 If James heads West this offseason, the Celtics will have the opportunity to fully dominate the East next season.
 The only team who are expected to challenge them for Eastern Conference supremacy are the Philadelphia 76ers, who are headed by two young superstars, Ben Simmons and Joel Embiid.